mozilla/browserid/automation-tests/README.md

 getting started
 ===============

-## how to run selenium tests inside the automation-tests directory against 123done (new API) and myfavoritebeers (old API)
+## how to run selenium tests inside the automation-tests directory against ephemeral, stage, or prod environments

 Node bindings don't exist for Selenium 2 API (webdriver), so we're using python bindings instead.
 This requires some python-centric setup, but it shouldn't take more than 15 minutes or so to get up and running.

+These tests currently only hit myfavoritebeers and 123done domains.
+For example, to test an ephemeral install named foo.personatest.org, you can pass 'foo.123done.org' into the py.test baseurl parameter (this is covered again in the examples section).

 ### check system-wide python requirements